ArieBeresteanu/Array2Latex/README.md

 ```
 There is a simple Jupiter notebook that demonstrates how to call the function array2latex.

+## Typical Usage
+Currently you can call it in 3 different ways:
+1. array2latex(A,topRow,leftCol)
+2. array2latex(A,missing,leftCol)
+3. array2latex(A,missing,missing)

 **Note**: The code probably reflects my poor Julia skills.
 I'm still learning it...

 [My Pitt webpage](http://www.pitt.edu/~arie)